CoupleCo/DeveloperTest/README.md

 ## If I had more time

-- I would write more unit tests to increase the test coverage.
 - I would implement more features in the backlog to have a richer MVP.
+- I would write more tests for edge cases and increase the test coverage.
 - I would adopt a more robust Repository pattern in a way that implementation would be based on interfaces.
+- I would implement authorization to take care of some business constraints and user permissions.
+- I would implement better feedback mechanism and error handling for the SPA.